-Kim Kardashian Assistant’s Tell-All Has Inside Details of Kardashia-Wests But Leaves Haters Disappointed
+Stephanie Shepherd’s Tell-All As ‘KUWTK’ Star’s Assistant Has Inside Details But Leaves Haters Disappointed

 “At the time, I had to hold it together and make sure everything was getting handled and that we could get Kim home as quickly and safely as possible.”

-Shepherd is very sympathetic to Kim’s struggles since the robbery too.
+Shepherd is very sympathetic to Kim’s struggles since the robbery.
 Kardashian’s experience was horrifying and not something that another person could “even begin to imagine.”

-The job of Kim Kardashian’s assistant is a tough one but it has a lot of perks for the person who can keep her thoughts to herself and take notes.
+The job of Kim Kardashian’s assistant is a tough one, but it has a lot of perks for the person who can keep her thoughts to herself and take notes.

 [Featured Image by KGC-195/STAR MAX/IPx/AP Images]